 You might be thinking that your oven has a “self-clean” function, and you’ll just go turn that on now.
 One little warning, though — never use that button.
 The electronics in many ovens aren’t equipped for regular use of the “self-clean” function, and therefore using it every month might cause your entire oven to break.
-It’s a much better idea to put on some gloves and clean it the old fashioned way.
+It’s a much better idea to put on some gloves, find the perfect sponge or rag and clean it the old-fashioned way.

 Fortunately, we’ve got just the thing(s).
 Because your oven deserves a little love, here’s everything you could ever need to help keep it clean.